|Missing In Action (MIA)||Prisoners Of War (POW)||Unexploded Ordnance (UXO)|

-Next, during December 21-23 she launched air strikes against Wake Island.
+Between December 21-23, 1941 she launched air strikes against Wake Island.
 In January 1942 she supported the invasion of Ambon Island.
-On 19 February 1942, together with Sōryū she launched aircraft against Darwin.

-In April 1942 she took part in the Indian Ocean raid, striking Royal Navy bases at Colombo and Trincomalee Ceylon and helping to sink the cruisers Cornwall, Dorsetshire, the aircraft carrier Hermes, and her escort destroyer Vampire.
+In April 1942 Hiryu participated in the Indian Ocean raid with her carrier aircraft attacking Royal Navy bases at Colombo and Trincomalee on Ceylon and helping to sink the cruisers Cornwall, Dorsetshire, aircraft carrier Hermes, and her escort destroyer Vampire.

 Battle of Midway

-During the afternoon, a formation of four B-17s led by B-17E "Yankee Doodle" 41-2463 spotted the burning wreckage of Hiryu and searched the area for a reportedly intact carrier.
+During the afternoon, a formation of four B-17 Flying Fortress led by B-17E "Yankee Doodle" 41-2463 spotted the burning wreckage of Hiryu and searched the area for a reportedly intact carrier.
 Forty minutes later, two B-17s piloted by Lt.
 Wuertele and Lt.
 Grundman also located Hiryu and Haruna and made bomb runs on both, claiming hits (but none were scored).